casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 </details>

-## Get Target Purse Balance {#get-target-account-balance}

-Similarly, now that we have the address of the target purse, we can get its balance.
+Similarly, we have the address of the target purse, so we can get its balance.

 ```bash
 casper-client get-balance \